A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Introduction

 This study presents, to the best of our knowledge, the first systematic evaluation of self-supervised learning for automatic sleep staging in the context of wearable EEG devices.
 Our contributions are as follows:

-\begin{itemize} \item We evaluate self-supervised learning techniques as a solution to leverage the large volumes of unlabeled data generated by wearable EEG for pre-training deep learning models, enabling the development of label-efficient systems that reduce dependence on manual annotation and outperform purely supervised baselines through the integration of unlabeled data.
+\begin{itemize} \item We introduce a structured benchmarking framework to evaluate self-supervised learning techniques as a solution to leverage the large volumes of unlabeled data generated by wearable EEG, and propose a specialized SSL pipeline tailored to this domain, enabling the development of label-efficient systems that reduce dependence on manual annotation and outperform purely supervised baselines through the integration of unlabeled data.

 \item We provide practical insights into when and how to apply SSL in sleep staging by analyzing the trade-off between annotation effort and model performance, and by identifying key thresholds where SSL offers clear advantages over fully supervised learning.